 The Psychology Graduate Student Association (PGSA) is a student run organization that is designed to facilitate graduate training in psychology at Idaho State University.
 All matriculated psychology graduate students are automatically members of PGSA.
 PGSA has an important formal function: namely, to appoint student representative to various department committees.
-Currently, PGSA students serve as representatives during faculty meetings, Clinical Training Committee meetings, on a committee discussing any changes to the current comprehensive examination process and on an admissions/interview weekend committee.
+Currently, PGSA students serve as representatives during Faculty meetings, Clinical Training Committee (CTC) meetings, and Experimental Training Committee (ETC) meetings.
 If elected by PGSA, student members of departmental committees have full voting rights on all programmatic issues.

-PGSA students serve as representatives of multiple professional organizations, such as the Council of University Directors of Clinical Programs (CUDCP), the American Psychological Association of Graduate Students (APAGS), the Association for Psychological Science (APS) and the Idaho Psychological Association (IPA).
+PGSA students serve as representatives of multiple professional organizations, such as the Council of University Directors of Clinical Programs (CUDCP), the American Psychological Association of Graduate Students (APAGS), the Association for Psychological Science Student Caucus (APSSC) and the Idaho Psychological Association (IPA).

 A four-person board is elected every spring semester to serve as student representatives of PGSA for the following academic year.

 For the 2013-2014 school year, they are:

 Vice President Rachel Dyson

 Treasurer John 'Alex' Evans

 PGSA also pursues other aspects of student affairs as it so chooses.
 There are currently four student-run committees:

 The Fundraising Committee organizes the annual fundraiser sponsored by PGSA.
 Funds raised during the fundraiser, along with dues, allow PGSA to reimburse students for professional development-related travel (i.e., conferences).
 Past fundraisers have included Bingo and Texas Hold ‘Em nights.